a-c-ting/toyrobot/README.md

 gcc 13.2.0 (C++20)
 CMake 3.30

-## Easy ways to setup
+## Env Setup
 Ubuntu-24.02 is already for WSL
 >wsl -l -o
->wsl --install -d <DistroName>
+>wsl --install -d (DistroName)

 gcc-13.2.0
 >apt-get on Ubuntu-24.02

 CMake 3.30
 >sudo snap install cmake

 Disclaimer: Project is tested only in the environment above.
-Lower version not guaranteed.

 # How to build:
 1. go to project root folder